plokhotnyuk/jsoniter-scala/README.md

 representation of JSON providing a pretty printing option, provide a hex dump in the error message to speed up the view of an error context

-The library targets JDK 11+ and GraalVM 22+ (including compilation to native images) without any platform restrictions.

-The [**v2.13.5.2**](https://github.com/plokhotnyuk/jsoniter-scala/releases/tag/v2.13.5.2) release is the last version that supports JDK 8+ and native image compilation with earlier versions of GraalVM.

-The [**v2.13.3.2**](https://github.com/plokhotnyuk/jsoniter-scala/releases/tag/v2.13.5.2) release is the last version that supports Scala 2.11.

 ## Features and limitations

 - JSON parsing from `String`, `Array[Byte]`, `java.nio.ByteBuffer`, `java.io.InputStream`/`java.io.FileInputStream`